yuvraj-sahu/Google-CodeIn-2019-2020/JavaOOPExamples/Explanation.md

 This is the use of overriding methods.
 Overridden methods are superclass methods that are redefined in a subclass.
 For example, the setAge method is an overriden method because the Teenager class redefines this method to fit the age requirements to be a teenager.

 Using this method, let's take a look at the badTeen example in the code.
 The Teenager constructor calls the superclass constructor, which in turn calls the setName() and setAge() methods.
 The setAge method will actually refer to the one in the Teenager class because it was overridden in this class and a new Teenager was being created, not a new Person.
 Because of this, it realizes that someone 10 years old is not a teenager, and prints that this is an invalid age instead of setting the age to 10 (this is what the Person constructor would have done since that is a reasonable age for a person).
 However, since the setName() method was not overridden in the Teenager class, the parent implementation was used.

+In addition, one can see how the Child class and Teenager class setAge methods have different age requirements.
+They were both overridden from the Parent class, and they work differently from each other.
+You can see a demonstration in the example code, along with an example of the speak method being overridden by the Teenager class from the one in the Person class.

 ## The Example Code